IntrepidPursuits/sherpa/ios/MVVM_Testing.md

     }
 }
 ```
 The view model often acts as the first layer of abstraction between the view and the business logic, networking and data layer of an app.
 That said, view model tests should not be responsible for testing beyond the functionality of the view model.
-For instance, writing a test for the above `searchFor` method should not test the actual networking later.
+For instance, writing a test for the above `searchFor` method should not test the actual networking layer.
 Instead, dependency injection should be used to inject a mock networking layer configured to simulate a functioning networking layer.
 As shown above, the initializer allows for injection of a mock layer.
 The below tests demonstrates use of the initializer to inject a mock networking layer to test the `searchFor` function.
 The mock networking layer simply returns a searchResults array, as would be returned by the real Networking Layer.

 ```
 func testBasicAlbumSearch() {